 12 Meditation Tips for When You’re Struggling to Sit Still

 This post contains affiliate links.
-If you click on the link and make a purchase, I receive a small commission.
-The price of the item remains the same, and it helps to support this site.
 Please read my Disclaimer & Disclosure Policy for more information.

 Have you ever sat down for your meditation or breathwork practice only to realize that you just can’t sit still.
 You’re itchy, you’re twitchy, your legs are all over the place, you’re distracted, and you can’t focus.
 I know this is something I’ve personally been struggling with lately, so I wanted to share my twelve favorite tips and products to help you sit for your practices when you’re fidgety and just can’t seem to sit still.